milesj/optimal/website/docs/usage.md

 ## Optimal validation

-A primary API for validating options objects, configuration files, databags, and many more, is with the [`optimal()`](/api/optimal/function/optimal) function.
+The primary API for validating options objects, configuration files, databags, and many more, is with the [`optimal()`](/api/optimal/function/optimal) function.
 This function accepts a [blueprint](#blueprints) and an optional [options](/api/optimal/interface/OptimalOptions) object, and returns a schema-like API.
 Internally this function is a [shape](./schemas.md#shapes), but it provides additional functionality through options and TypeScript typings.